saifrhman/rt-cais/README.md

 ### Client / Conversation Simulator
 The client simulates live conversational behaviour by sending incremental, partial text inputs rather than complete sentences.
 This reflects real-world conversational systems where decisions must often be made before full user intent is expressed.

-This design enables early inference and allows the system to evaluate trade-offs between prediction confidence and response latency.
+This design enables early inference and allows the system to evaluate trade offs between prediction confidence and response latency.

 ### API Gateway (FastAPI, Async)
 The API Gateway serves as the system boundary and is responsible for: